okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/sign-into-spa-redirect/main/react/getuserinfo.md

-The `authState` contains an `idToken` that contains the user profile claims.
+The `authState` includes an `idToken` that contains the user profile claims.
 You can access it to display the user's claim as shown in the following `Profile` component.

-1. Add a file called `src/Profile.jsx`.
+1. Create a file called `src/Profile.jsx`.

 1. Add the following content to it: